aaronparker/aaronparker.github.io/_posts/2022-01-06-hosting-patch-my-pc-in-azure.md

 ### Networking

-The Patch My PC Publisher service does not require integration with any other services that might be hosted in Azure, thus the VM is hosted in dedicated virtual network with no routing to any existing vnets.
+The Patch My PC Publisher service does not require integration with any other infrastructure services, thus the VM is hosted in dedicated virtual network with no routing to any existing vnets.
 Adding additional network controls such as Azure Firewall could be used to control outbound access to [required services](https://patchmypc.com/list-of-domains-used-for-downloads-in-patch-my-pc-update-catalog).
 If you're already running Azure Firewall or a 3rd party solution, then peering the virtual network to an existing vnet might be warranted.

 The network security group is configured with the default security rules but does include inbound access to the network for RDP access to the VM from a fixed IP address.
 The Patch My PC Publisher console is a Windows-based application, thus access to the VM is required.
 The inbound RDP access could be replaced with [Azure Bastion](https://azure.microsoft.com/en-au/services/azure-bastion/).